 “One thing led to another,” he said.
 “I sketched it out on a napkin, and it made more sense to build a brewery here.
 I knew I wasn’t going to be giving up quality of life, but instead was going to enhance my quality of life.”

 In return, Oskar Blues has done much to improve the Brevard community.
-Not only are there bands at the brewery and events and their nearby biking facility, the REEB Ranch, but the Can’d Aid Foundation, a nonprofit arm of the brewery, has given 50 bikes to kids in the community who didn’t have bikes before.
+Not only are there bands at the brewery and events and their nearby biking facility, the REEB Ranch, but the Can’d Aid Foundation, a nonprofit arm of the brewery, has given 50 bikes to kids in the community.
 They also regularly fund trail projects in the region.
 After all, REEB’s mantra is “Ride Bikes.
 Drink Beer.”

-The Can’d Aid foundation also regularly drums up support for other communities who have experienced a natural disaster.
-When a community near their Austin, Texas, brewery was recently leveled by tornados, they canned tens of thousands of cans of water for disaster relief.
+The Can’d Aid foundation also regularly drums up support for other communities that have experienced a natural disaster.
+When a community near their Austin, Texas, brewery was leveled by tornados, they canned tens of thousands of cans of water for disaster relief.

 Ecusta is the Cherokee word for the Davidson River, so it’s only right that Ecusta Brewing sits on the riverbanks at the entrance to Pisgah National Forest.
 A recently renovated space, fresh ideas about beer and proximity to the forest keep it hopping with people coming in and out of the woods.